 Adventurers moving fast with small-liter packs choose this supremely efficient shelter for the freedom to travel unencumbered.
-They’re driven to trade the comfort of a tent, for the luxury of a lighter, smaller load on their backs or in their haul bags.
-Their mindset is on successfully completing an objective, rather than lounging at camp, and the bivy is their ally.
+These adventurers are driven to trade the comfort of a tent, for the luxury of a lighter, smaller load on their backs or in their haul bags.
+Their mindset is on successfully completing an objective, rather than lounging at camp.

 Traditionally, alpine and big-wall climbers relied on bivy sacks for hunkering down during multi-night objectives in technical terrain, where sleeping ledges are too cramped for a tent.

-But these days, bikepackers, fastpackers, thru-hikers, and minimalist solo adventurers choose bivies in order shed every possible gram while maintaining an element of weather protection.
+But these days, bikepackers, fastpackers, thru-hikers, and minimalist solo adventurers choose bivies to shed every possible gram while maintaining an element of weather protection.

-Why should I choose to bivy over a tent?
+Why choose a bivy sack over a tent?

 The most pared-down of bivies weigh just a few grams.
 MSR’s Pro Bivy, engineered to meet the needs of professional alpinists and serious adventurers, weighs just 283 g (10 oz).
 Even lighter still, MSR’s E-Bivy weighs a mere 170 grams (6 oz), perfect for tossing in a pack lid as an emergency shelter on everything from all-day hikes to backcountry ski tours.

-The ultra-compact nature of bivies is one of their greatest assets.
+The ultra-compact nature of bivies makes them a valuable assets when shedding weight.
 Some stuff down to the size of a burrito (the food kind), disappearing in bikepacking bags and small alpine packs.
 With a smaller pack you can cover more miles and more easily traverse through technical terrain.

-Like a light rainshell jacket, bivies trap in a few degrees of warmth and hold that heat better than a tent—taking an open night on the ground up a notch to gain the rest you need.
-MSR’s bivies feature a water-resistant, breathable ripstop nylon for the top layer to reduce condensation to keep you drier and more comfortable inside.
-By their nature, bivies are far more enjoyable when the weather is fair—most offer little protection in a nasty Cascades or Rockies storm blitz.
-But during high-pressure systems in the shoulder seasons or on summer alpine traverses, bivies add an extra layer of warmth to your nights beneath the peaks.
+Like a light rainshell jacket, bivies trap in a few degrees of warmth and hold that heat better than a tent; this takes an open night on the ground up a notch, allowing you to gain the rest you need.
+MSR’s bivies feature a water-resistant, breathable ripstop nylon for the top layer to reduce condensation and keep you drier and more comfortable inside.
+By their nature, bivies are far more enjoyable when the weather is fair—most will offer little protection in a nasty Cascades or Rockies storm blitz.
+But during high-pressure systems in the shoulder seasons or on summer alpine traverses, bivies add an extra layer of warmth to minimalist nights beneath the peaks.

-Pairing a minimalist bivy with a tarp expands your forecast options while still keeping weight often below or similar to a one-person tent, and gives you the flexibility to take both or just one component.
+Pairing a bivy with a tarp expands your forecast options while keeping weight often below or similar to a one-person tent, and gives you the flexibility to take both or just one component depending on the trip.

+No setup.
 No pitching.
 No hassle.
-With nothing to set up after a long day or to take down the next morning, bivies get you back on your route faster.
-All that time and energy saved can be devoted to the day ahead.
-Indeed, bivies as convenient as they are compact.
-And then, of course, there’s the weight-to-protection efficiency that these ultralight shelters offer.
+With nothing to assemble after a long day, nor to break down the next morning, bivies get you back on your route faster.
+All that time and energy saved may be devoted to the day ahead.
+Additionally, these ultralight shelters offer an exceptional weight-to-protection ratio and efficiency.

 Immersion in your environment

-While tents can cut off your sense of place when inside, camping out in the open, with the enormousness of the mountains surrounding you, makes bivy camping an experience all its own.
-The peaks of the Pickets Range or the red rocks of the southwest feel closer, bigger and more rugged when you have an immersive, front-row view.
+While tents cut off your sense of place when you’re inside, bivy camping—out in the open, with the enormousness of the mountains surrounding you—is an experience all its own.
+The peaks of the Pickets Range or the red rocks of the Southwest feel closer, larger and more rugged when you have an immersive, front-row view.